osiarap55/informatic_vault/python/18_file_handing.md

 ### FILE WITH XML EXTENSION

 XML is another structured data format which looks like HTML.
 In XML the tags are not predefined.
 The first line is an XML declaration.
 The person tag is the root of the XML.
-The person has a gender attribute.
-Example:XML
+The person has a gender attribute. [[18.5_xml_example.xml]]

 ```python